 Happy Fall Y’all!
 Even though the weather is getting cooler, there’s still plenty of fun activities to do with the family.
-If you’re a native New Yorker, or visiting this shoulder season, here are some fun ways to celebrate fall in NYC.
+If you’re a native New Yorker and aren’t into doing day or weekend trips or visiting this shoulder season, here are some fun ways to celebrate fall in NYC.

 Scarecrows & Pumpkins! at the New York Botanic Garden

 Scarecrow Nights for Families

 Date: October 21, 22, 28, and 29, from 6:30 to 9:30 p.m. (timed entries at 6:30 & 7:15 p.m.)